← Back to Learning Center

 Net Billing Credits

-Alberta's net billing program credits you for every kilowatt-hour of surplus energy exported to the grid.
-At the current rate of approximately $0.35/kWh, these credits accumulate monthly and offset your consumption charges.
+Alberta net billing credits you for every kilowatt-hour of surplus energy exported to the grid, at the same retail rate you pay for imports (up to $0.35/kWh on dedicated retailer solar rates as of 2026).
+Credits accumulate monthly and offset your entire bill, including delivery and transmission charges.
 This is the primary incentive for residential solar in Alberta.

 Federal Investment Tax Credit (ITC)